ChinaNetCloud/nc-backup-py/README.md

   This quick start works for uploading your local files to AWS S3.
 See [CONFIGURATION](docs/CONFIGURATION.md) for a complete guide and documentation.

-  nc-backup-py read configuration from a json file and executes it sequentially.
-Each first level section (item) in the json list are individual modules executed.
+  nc-backup-py reads configuration from a json file and executes it sequentially.
+Each first level section (item) in the json list is an individual modules that gets executed.

   The "GENERAL" section is the only mandatory section. **Use only the modules you need.**